mminichino/LangCache-Private-Preview-Implementation/README.md

 3. **Cache Lookup (Semantic Search)**:
    - The query embedding is compared to all stored embeddings in Redis
-   - Redis performs a vector similarity search (KNN)
+   - Redis performs a vector similarity search
    - If a match above the similarity threshold is found, it's a cache hit
    - If no match is found, it's a cache miss